-Actually who ever narrated this fable should be ashamed of themselves for mocking Abu Hanifa.
-If this was an example of his debating skills it is at best an utmost mockery of Imam Abu Hanifa (rahemullah).
+Actually whoever narrated this fable should be ashamed of themselves for mocking Abu Hanifa.
+If this was an example of his debating skills it is at best the utmost mockery of Imam Abu Hanifa (rahemullah).

 Why do I say this?

 “‘Do you accept him being an arbitrator between us?’
 When Dahhak said: ‘Yes’ Abu Hanifah said:

 ‘So you also accept (the permissibility of) appointing an arbitrator.’ “